The Origami flip graph of the $2\times n$ Miura-ori: Introduction

-Specifically, we examine the origami flip graph of the Miura-ori with two rows and $n$ columns of parallelograms, which we denote $M_{2,n}$.
+While some of our results hold for the general $m\times n$ Miura-ori, which we denote $M_{m,n}$, we concentrate on the origami flip graph of the Miura-ori with two rows and $n$ columns of parallelograms, $M_{2,n}$.
+Oftentimes, adding a new row to the Miura-ori would interfere with the results derived from the $2 \times n$ case, as the new row of vertices introduced would share diagonal creases with the previous row, thus removing a lot of the ``independence" of each vertex and making cases a lot more complex to handle.
+Hence it is not clear whether or not results from the $2 \times n$ case will generalize; we will try to specify our thoughts on this throughout.
 After establishing background information and formal definitions in Section \ref{sec:bg}, we derive a closed-form expression for the number of vertices and edges of the origami flip graph of $M_{2,n}$, denoted $\OFG(M_{2,n})$, in Section \ref{sec:verticesedges}.
-We then extend the mountain-valley assignments of the $2 \times n$ Miura-ori to a $2 \times (n+1)$ Miura-ori and use these extensions to prove several properties about the degree sequences of $\OFG(M_{2,n})$ in Section \ref{subsec:extensions}.
+We then consider extending the MV assignments of the $2 \times n$ Miura-ori to a $2 \times (n+1)$ Miura-ori and use these extensions to prove several properties about the degree sequences of $\OFG(M_{2,n})$ in Section \ref{subsec:extensions}.
 Finally in Section \ref{subsec:diameter}, we calculate the diameter of $\OFG(M_{2,n})$ using a previously-known bijection between the Miura-ori and 3-colored grid graphs from \cite{Ginepro}.